isb-cgc/readthedocs/docs/source/sections/data/ORGANOID_about.rst

 About the Pancreas Cancer Organoid Profiling Data Set
 --------------------

-The data set includes whole-genome, targeted exome, and RNA sequencing data on organoids as well as matched tumor and normal tissues.
+The data set consists of 70 cases and includes whole-genome, targeted exome, and RNA sequencing data on organoids as well as matched tumor and normal tissues.
 This dataset is a valuable resource for pancreas cancer researchers, and those looking to compare primary tissue to organoid culture.
+The NCI GDC houses all the clinical, biospecimen, and molecular characterization data with over 130 VCF, 298 BAM, 165 TXT, and 110 TSV files in around 21.89 TB of data.
 The project identification in the GDC is `ORGANOID-PANCREATIC <https://portal.gdc.cancer.gov/projects/ORGANOID-PANCREATIC>`_.

 For more information on the ORGANOID data, please refer to these sites: